-The Faculty hosts approximately 20 public lectures annually.
+The Faculty hosts a number of public lectures on a regular basis.
 These lectures provide a dynamic and diverse platform for our academics to share new knowledge with the general public and students.

-For enquiries about CE in the Faculty of Science, please contact Dr JC van Dyk on email@example.com.
+For enquiries about CE in the Faculty of Science, please contact Dr Tebogo Makhubela on firstname.lastname@example.org.